BIMSBbioinfo/deconvR/README.md

 BiocManager::install("deconvR")
 ```

-You can also install deconvR directly with github:
+You can also install the development version of **deconvR** directly
+from Github:

 ``` r
 remotes::install_github("BIMSBbioinfo/deconvR")